Giuseppe Sannino: Later career

-He was successively appointed new head coach of Serie B club Salernitana for the 2016–17 season, but resigned from his position on 30 November 2016 after having criticised the attitude of the club's supporters following a league home draw to Pro Vercelli.
-Sannino successively served as head coach of Triestina for the club's 2017–18 Serie C campaign, a job he left in February 2018 due to disagreements with the board, with his assistant Nicola Princivalli taking over from him.
+He was subsequently appointed new head coach of Serie B club Salernitana for the 2016–17 season, but resigned from his position on 30 November 2016 after having criticised the attitude of the club's supporters following a league home draw to Pro Vercelli.
+Sannino then served as head coach of Triestina for the club's 2017–18 Serie C campaign, a job he left in February 2018 due to disagreements with the board, with his assistant Nicola Princivalli taking over from him.

-On 22 October 2018 he was named new head coach of Greek Superleague club Levadiakos.
-On 19 February 2019 he was named new head coach of Serie C club Novara.
-On 5 May 2019 he was sacked.
+On 22 October 2018, he was named new head coach of Greek Superleague club Levadiakos.
+On 19 February 2019, he was named new head coach of Serie C club Novara.
+On 5 May 2019, he was sacked.
 On 28 May, Sannino was named new head coach of Nemzeti Bajnokság I club Budapest Honvéd.
-He resigned in March 2020 following the COVID-19 pandemic in order to move back to Italy.
-In February 2021, Sannino returned to manage Levadiakos; however, he resigned less than three months later on 11 May due to personal reasons, despite having obtained 30 points in 15 league games.
+He resigned in March 2020, following the COVID-19 pandemic, in order to move back to Italy.
+In February 2021, Sannino returned to manage Levadiakos; however, he resigned less than three months later on 11 May for personal reasons, despite having obtained 30 points in 15 league games.

-Sannino successively served as head coach of Libyan Premier League club Al-Ittihad from September 2021 to January 2022.
+Sannino subsequently served as head coach of Libyan Premier League club Al-Ittihad from September 2021 to January 2022.

-He successively joined Serie D club Nocerina to lead them in the 2022–23 season, then leaving the club on 3 October 2022.
+He then joined Serie D club Nocerina for in the 2022–23 season, leaving the club on 3 October 2022.
 The same day, he was unveiled as the new head coach of Swiss 1.
 Liga (fourth tier) club FC Paradiso.
+He led Paradiso to promotion to the Swiss Promotion League that season and recorded a top four finish in the next season.
+He left Paradiso on 29 September 2024 due to family reasons.

+On 20 March 2025, he joined Swiss Challenge League side AC Bellinzona.
+After departing Bellinzona by the end of the season, Sannino took over in August 2025 as the new head coach of Libyan Premier League side Al Ahly.
+He returned to Bellinzona on 24 October 2025, taking over the side sitting in last place with just four points in the first ten games of the 2025–26 season.